Test in a live environment

 IronPDF is available for Microsoft Windows .NET Framework 4.x, as well as a recent release for .NET Core 3.1, .NET latest version.

-IronPDF for .NET Core is available through the NuGet official page IronPdf package
+IronPDF for .NET Core is available through the NuGet official page IronPdf package on NuGet.

 Existing and new customers receive free upgrades to the .NET Core build of IronPDF within their existing Support & Upgrade coverage.
-This is provided with every commercial license.
+This is provided with every IronPDF commercial license.
 This ensures your investment in IronPDF is future-proofed.

 IronPDF is a C# PDF library that can be used in .NET Core projects.
 It provides all the necessary APIs to manipulate PDF documents straightforwardly and intuitively.
 There are other PDF-generating libraries on the market, but this library has been designed as simply as possible to avoid confusion.